Over 665 million animals are killed in Canada every year for food.

 52 hours of continuous transport for ruminants (ie: cows, sheep, goats), plus 5 hours for loading / off loading without food, water or rest, PLUS a possible 24 hour wait at the slaughterhouse for a potential total of 81 hours without food; and

 36 hours of continuous transport for monogastric animals (ie: horses, pigs and poultry), plus 5 hours for loading / off loading without food, water or rest, PLUS a possible 24 hour wait at the slaughterhouse for a potential total of 65 hours without food.

-Both the European Union – click here to link to EU regs – and the United States – click here to link to the “Twenty Eight Hour Law of 1877″ – have tighter regulations regarding transport.
+Both the European Union and the United States have tighter regulations regarding transport.

-On October 28, 2009, Alexandra Mendès, Liberal Member of Parliament for Brossard – La Prairie, tabled Bill C-468 to amend section 148 of the regulations to bring them in line with transportation times enforced in the European Union.
+On October 28, 2009, a Private Member’s Bill was tabled Bill C-468 to amend section 148 of the regulations to bring them in line with transportation times enforced in the European Union.
 The bill never made it past first reading.

 For a report on Canada’s inadequate transportation regulations, click here.